High School | Ages 14 - 18

 The Career-related Programme at ISZL offers a focused, personalised and innovative learning experience for students with an interest in the world of work.

 Students combine practical, career-related studies with 3 academic subjects from the IB diploma or ISZL and AP courses.
-The career study in the programme is the BTEC Diploma in Business.
+The career study in the programme is the BTEC Diploma in Creative Media Production.

-Students achieve the IB Career-related Programme (IBCP) qualification if the BTEC in Business is combined with 3 IB subjects and the IBCP core, or the ISZL career-related high school diploma if the BTEC is combined with AP or ISZL high school courses.
+Students achieve the IB Career-related Programme (IBCP) qualification if the BTEC in Creative Media is combined with 2-4 IB subjects and the IBCP core, or the ISZL career-related high school diploma if the BTEC is combined with AP or ISZL high school courses.

 What sets the career-related programmes apart is the authentic, practical business experience and skills development the programme has at its core.
 Through extensive research and consultation with business we have identified the 10 essential assets to thrive in the modern workplace.
 These will be developed in the Personal and Professional Skills (PPS) course and in work experience with our business partners.
 Also in the core of the IBCP is a Reflective Project on an ethical dilemma in business and a Language Development project to promote multicultural fluency.

 Students at ISZL will benefit from the assessment style and breadth of the BTEC courses that will challenge them to demonstrate their learning in authentic business-related contexts.
 The BTEC is continually assessed throughout the two year programme without an examination at the end.
-Students will demonstrate their learning through business reports, presentations, multimedia products and accountable teamwork exercises.
+Students will demonstrate their learning through media products focused on film, research reports, presentations and accountable teamwork exercises.
 These professional qualifications develop a range of practical knowledge and skills which help learners to prepare for – and progress in – their chosen career.

-Career-related Programme students will graduate with in-depth specialist knowledge in business, the understanding from rigorous IB and AP courses and a well-developed, essential skill-set for the world of work.
+Career-related Programme students will graduate with in-depth specialist knowledge in media production, the understanding from rigorous IB and AP courses and a well-developed, essential skill-set for the world of work.
 The result is confident, motivated and well-qualified students who are ready to thrive at university and in the workplace.